EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps/README.md

 ## Installation

 The code uses Julia 1.5 (available from https://julialang.org/downloads/).
-The necessary julia packages to run the analysis `emodnet_bio2020.jl` can be installed by using the following in a julia session:
+The necessary julia packages to run the analysis `emodnet_bio2020.jl` can be installed by using the following commands in a julia session:

 ``` julia
 using Pkg